Project start: November 2017

 Every cell got an ID, which I put into a spreadsheet together with the corresponding capacity.

-By connecting two 2P cell pairs in parallel to 4P the capacities will add together.
 In order to have all series connected cells discharge at a similar rate the individual capacities should be as a close match as possible.

 Using 24 cells one will find that there are 316234143225 possibilities to wire them up.
 First I tried bruteforcing the optimal solution by means of a python script.
 The approximate calculation time of 10 days made myself rethink this approach.

 A greedy algorithms proved itself to be much more efficient.
 First all possible combinations of two were generated and their deviation to the overall mean capacity calculated.
 Then this list is then sorted in descending order.
-After that all possible combinations will still be run through recursively, but they are taken out of the sorted list.
-It may not be the best solution to take the pairs with least deviation first, but the most likely optimal solution is found in a few seconds.

 After the algorithm did not give me any better results after a few minutes I stopped the program and got the following configuration: